 Aimed at eliminating low-quality (or thin) content, Panda was updated periodically over the coming years, eventually becoming integrated into Google’s core algorithm in 2016.

 With websites still recovering from the effects of Panda, Google unleashed a hotly anticipated over-optimization algorithm, intended to eliminate “aggressive spam tactics” from its results.

 Eventually dubbed Penguin, this algorithm targeted link schemes (websites with unusual linking patterns, including a high-amount of exact match anchor text that matched keywords you

 Penguin wasn’t updated nearly as frequently as Panda, with more than a year passing between some updates.
 And, like Panda, Penguin became part of Google’s real-time algorithm in 2016.

 Things, Not Strings

-Here’s how Google’s Amit Singhal, SVP, engineering, described it at launch:
+Here’s how Amit Singhal, Google’s former SVP for engineering, described it at launch: